CLIP2TV: Align, Match and Distill for Video-Text Retrieval: Proposed Method

-Given a set of captions and a set of videos, video-text retrieval task aims at seeking a matching function calculating similarities between captions and videos.
-Recent works like \cite{luo2021clip4clip} and \cite{fang2021clip2video} have showed the benefits of image-text retrieval pre-training and advantages of end-to-end training for video-text retrieval task.
-Inspired by these, we adopt CLIP model \cite{radford2021learning} as our multi-modal encoder and follow \cite{luo2021clip4clip} as our basic framework.
-Fig.\ref{pipeline} shows the structure
+Given a set of captions and a set of videos, video-text retrieval aims at seeking a matching function calculating similarities between captions and videos.
+Recent works like \cite{luo2021clip4clip} have showed the benefits of image-text retrieval pre-training and advantages of end-to-end training.
+Inspired by these, we adopt CLIP \cite{radford2021clip} as our multi-modal encoder and base our work on \cite{luo2021clip4clip}.
+Fig.\ref{fig: pipeline} depicts the framework of CLIP2TV.
+It is comprised of a video-text alignment (vta) module and a video-text matching (vtm) module.
+In the following, we show how vta and vtm interact with each other in detail, and how similarity distillation address the problem caused by noisy samples.